Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Possible complications

-This pathological process can cause the development of serious complications if therapy is not started in a timely manner:
+This pathological process can cause the development serious complications if therapy is not started in a timely manner:

 • pulmonary edema with an increase in blood volume;